kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 kind-2
 ```

-In order to interact with an specific cluster, you only need to specify the
+In order to interact with a specific cluster, you only need to specify the
 cluster name as a context in kubectl:
 ```
-kubectl cluster-info --context kind kubectl cluster-info --context kind-2
+kubectl cluster-info --context kind-kind kubectl cluster-info --context kind-2
 ```